 COVID-19 Response plan

-When a person reports having COVID-19 symptoms while at work, immediately have them wear a medical (surgical) mask.
-If not available, they should properly wear a well-constructed and well-fitting non-medical mask.
+When a person reports having COVID-19 symptoms while at work, immediately have them wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask).

 If the person is in immediate distress, call 911 for medical assistance.

 Ask visitors to leave if it is safe for them to do so.